ABOUT CAPERNAUM

 What is your role at Capernaum?

-I am an occupational therapist working in home-based care with the hopes of adding in some aquatic therapy.
+I am an occupational therapist working in home-based care, with the hope of adding some aquatic therapy.

 Why did you choose to become a therapist?

-I was interested in the medical field and had a chance to shadow a variety of therapists through volunteer work, where I felt drawn to occupational therapy.
-OT felt like it encompassed such a variety of settings and populations, all of which were helping others complete the things they wanted to do every day!
+I was interested in the medical field and had the chance to shadow a variety of therapists through volunteer work, which drew me to occupational therapy.
+OT felt like it encompassed a wide variety of settings and populations, all of which helped others complete the things they wanted to do every day!
 I knew I wanted to work with kids after shadowing a pediatric OT.
 I loved that the day was filled with meaningful play, which is hard to say about many other careers!

 I attended the University of Wisconsin-Madison for an undergraduate degree in Rehabilitation Psychology and Global Health.
 I went to the University of Wisconsin-Madison for my Master’s in Occupational Therapy.